GuiMarion/Trolls-Castles_GameTheorySolving/README.md

 # Trolls-Castles_GameTheorySolving
 This short project shows a way to find a good strategy to play the game Trolls&Castels using GameTheory and linear programming.

+## Report

+A short report about the strategies and simulation can be found [here](https://github.com/GuiMarion/Trolls-Castles_GameTheorySolving/blob/master/report/report_with_strategies.pdf).

 ## How to use